Nim-tech-arch/Shopify-Intelligence-Pipeline/README.md

  Live social intelligence
  Live advertising intelligence
  Live geographic pricing
+ External source freshness tracking
  Provider reliability scoring
- Source freshness monitoring
-Phase 7 — Intelligence Products
- Competitive pricing dashboard
- Promotion intelligence
- Product launch alerts
- Inventory alerts
- Competitor scorecards
- Market intelligence reports
- Merchant-specific intelligence feeds
+ Enrichment confidence scoring
-Phase 8 — Platform Expansion
+Phase 7 — Expansion
  Additional Shopify verticals
  Additional e-commerce sources
  Cross-marketplace intelligence
  Cross-platform product identity
  Broader e-commerce intelligence platform
-Design Principles
+🧭 Design Principles
 1. Business Question Before Source

-A source should not be added merely because it can be scraped.
+A source should not be added simply because it can be scraped or queried.

 Ask:

-Who needs this information?

-What decision does it support?
+Who needs this data, what decision does it support, and why would they pay for it?

-What pain does it remove?

-Why should someone pay for it?

 2. Raw Data Is Evidence